-Protest Spaces: Peace Movements in the United States and Germany, 1920-2000 is a transnational research platform which maps protest events and related resources.
+Protest Spaces: Peace Movements in the United States and Germany, 1920-2000 is a transnational research project which maps protest events.

 Research team members combine historical data on protest and grassroots demonstrations gathered from American and German archives in a location-based multimedia database of protest events and archival materials in the United States and Germany, creating a geospatial research tool for humanities scholars worldwide.

-The project centers on three categories of protest events:
+The mapping project centers on three categories of protest events:

 location-specific events which occupy spaces symbolic to national or movement history like an Erinnerungsort, or memory sites such as the Frankfurt Paulskirche;